Pre Wedding Rituals

 Receiving the Groom

-.
+The havan and the paanigrahan are then performed where the boy accepts the girl and promises to look after her forever.
+Then the bride and the groom go around the sacred fire seven times in a ritual called "Saptapadi.
 This symbolizes that their union be as steady, solid and steadfast as a stone.
 In Tamil Marriage garlanding is done thrice.
-Most importantly, the boy ties a yellow thread with a pendant called the `Taali` to the girl`s neck.
+Most importantly, the boy ties a yellow thread with a pendant called the 'Taali' to the girl's neck.

 Post Wedding Rituals